Whether you’re a first-time homebuyer or a seasoned homeowner, there’s no denying that purchasing a home is a huge financial decision.

 Since you just added a large new mortgage to your credit report, it’s wise to keep your other debts as low as possible, particularly your credit card balances.
 Try not to exceed 30% of your available balance on any of your cards.
 If you do, your credit score is likely to fall.
 Instead, try to spread out your balances across cards while you work on paying them off.

 Buying a house does indeed impact your credit score.
 However, the impact is not so dramatic that buying a house isn’t worth it.
-After all, the purpose of the credit score itself is to help prove our creditworthiness to lenders so we can borrow money when the need arises.
+After all, the purpose of the credit score itself is to help prove your creditworthiness to lenders so you can borrow money when the need arises.

 As long as you can afford your monthly payments, purchasing a house could very well be a wise investment.
 It allows you to put down roots while growing equity in your home.